aflin/rampart_docs/source/rampart-crypto.rst

           ``X509v3 Subject Alternative Name`` value of ``DNS:example.com, DNS:www.example.com``.
 Possible values are ``dns`` (the default if not specified), ``ip``, ``email``, ``uri``, ``x400``, ``dirname``, ``rid`` or ``othername`` (case insensitive).
           See openssl documentation for meaning and usage of each.
-For requesting an SSL/TLS certificate for a webserver, ``dns`` should be used, particularily where the requested certificate will cover more than one domain name.
+For requesting an SSL/TLS certificate for a webserver, ``dns`` should be used, particularly where the requested certificate will cover more than one domain name.

     * ``password`` - if ``private_key`` is password protected, the password to decrypt the private key.